ufo5260987423/scheme-langserver/doc/analysis/identifier.md

-## How scheme-langserver catch identifier bindings?
+## How dose scheme-langserver catch identifier bindings?

 Procedures and variable bindings are the fundamental building blocks of Scheme programs.
 In fact, most part of functionalities including auto-completion, goto definition, document symbol etc., all dependent on them.
 In this document, I'll describe what scheme-langserver do in analysis/identifier/rules directory.
 Following forms are from [the summary from csug 9.5](https://cisco.github.io/ChezScheme/csug9.5/summary.html#./summary:h0).
 These form should be catched by define-record-type.sls, lambda.sls, let.sls and so one.